d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 Y^{(n)} = \frac{X^{(n)} - \mu_{X^{(n)}}}{\sigma_{X^{(n)}}}.
 $$

 This can be seen to have mean zero and variance one, and so it is plausible to believe that it will converge to some limiting distribution.
+If we plot what these distributions look like, we will become even more convinced that it will work.

 ```{.python .input}
 p = 0.2